ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > What could have been improved if there was one more week (or one more year) to work on the problem?

+One of the key improvements that could have been made would have been to replace the current Cartesian positioning with matrix and vector manipulations, which might have simplified the code.
+Unfortunately, matrix and vector manipulation functions are not available by within the core JavaScript language, but a library such [math.js](http://mathjs.org/docs/datatypes/matrices.html) could be introduced.

-There are a number of improvements that could have been made if there had been additional time to work on the problem.
-With regard to the interpretation of the results produced from the JavaScript algorithm, being able to directly visualise them (perhaps using a graphics library such as D3) would have been beneficial.
+Another improvement that could have been made relates to the interpretation of the results produced from the novel algorithm.
+It would be advantageous to be able to directly visualise them within the web page (perhaps using a graphics library such as D3).
-In addition, the code was written using the ES6 version of JavaScript, because that iteration of the language contains a number of useful features, such as array maps and class definitions not present in earlier versions.
-Unfortunately, not all browsers currently support ES6.
-Thus, a build step was introduced to transpire the ES6 code into ES5.
-In retrospect, it might have been simpler to have avoided this addition build step.

-Another improvement that could be made if there was additional time would be to use Common JS module definitions, rather than ES6 module definitions.
-Such definitions provide a means of separate JavaScript scripts importing and exporting information between one another.
-However, the base ES6 definitions do not run directly on command line JavaScript environment such as Node.
-Being able to do so would make test an using the algorithm easier, than otherwise.

-With regard to the speed of running the JavaScript based algorithm within a browser, the code could be cross-compiled into Low Level JavaScript or Web Assembly, both of which claim to provide near C speeds of code interpretation.
-Doing so would be another means of making the algorithm easier than otherwise to use.
+With regard to the speed of running the JavaScript based algorithm within a web browser, the code could be cross-compiled into [Low Level JavaScript](https://github.com/mbebenita/LLJS) or [Web Assembly](https://webassembly.org/), both of which aim to provide near C speeds of code interpretation.

 ---